 - Take photographs of the wounds and a photograph of the dog if you are able.

 - If you know the dog’s owner, contact them and get the dog’s rabies vaccination information.

 - Identify any witnesses, and get their contact information.

 If it has been more than five years since your child had a tetanus shot, you will want to see a healthcare provider.

 Even minor scratches and bites may become infected, and there is always a chance of a rabies infection, especially if the dog is unknown to you.
 These can result in serious medical conditions.

 If you develop a rash, swelling or fever after a dog bite, seek medical attention right away.

+What else can I do if a dog bit my child?
 For additional resources on dog bites and dog safety, please visit the following sources: